 There are two reasons why we present different protocols.
 First, prior work on group scanning has considered both the anonymous and non-anonymous settings.
+Since a reader, since proofs can only be verified by the Verifier.
+Our last protocol (Section 4.3), in which the groups are authenticated by the reader, addresses this issue.

-Since anonymizing protocols requires additional computational steps and correspondingly larger tag circuitry, simpler alternatives are preferred whenever anonymity is not a concern.
-Second, the introduction of protocols of increasing complexity follows a natural pedagogical progress that facilitates the understanding of the protocols structure.
+anonymizing protocols requires additional computational steps and correspondingly larger tag circuitry, simpler alternatives are preferred whenever anonymity is not a concern.
+Second, the introduction of protocols of increasing complexity follows a natural progress that facilitates the understanding of the protocols structure.

 Although for simplicity we illustrate our protocols with two tags, the extension to any number of tags is straightforward.
 Irrespective of the number of tags involved, a specific tag in the group always plays the role of "initiator," transmitting either a counter (in the non-anonymous protocol), a random number, or a random password (in the other versions).
 This has the security benefit of curtailing reflection attacks.
-(Where a tag performs multiple roles in the same protocol instance.)
 To implement this feature, it is not necessary that tags engage in any sort of real-time agreement protocol, it is sufficient to hard-code the behavior of tags.

-We only consider situations in which the Verifier is not online while the tags are scanned as this is the most challenging case.
-As commonly done, we assume that readers and the Verifier communicate through authenticated channels.
-We also assume that each tag stores in non-volatile memory two secret keys (both shared with the Verifier): a group key $k{group}$ used to prove membership in a group, and an identification key $k{tag}$ used to authenticate protocol flows.
-The Verifier stores these values (for each tag) in a database $D = \{ID{tag}, k{tag}, k{group}\}$ .
+We consider situations in which the Verifier is not online while the tags are scanned.
+Each tag stores in non-volatile memory two secret keys (both shared with the Verifier): a group key $k{group}$ used to prove membership in a group, and an identification key $k{tag}$ used to authenticate protocol flows.
 Tags instances are denoted as $tag_A$ or $tag_B$ , and the key for instance $tag_A$ is written in shorthand as $k_A$ .